djvaron/djvaron.github.io/res_astro.md

 My project was to quantify the star formation rates of the brightest infrared galaxies in RCS2319.
 These "starburst" galaxies can produce hundreds to thousands of stars per year.
 First, I built a database of galaxies in the supercluster by picking them out of a catalogue of over 200,000 celestial objects.
 Then I matched them with objects in an infrared catalogue covering the same area of the sky.
 In total, I identified 38 luminous infrared galaxies in the supercluster.
 Finally to estimate their star formation rates, I fit an infrared galaxy model to each of their spectra.
 All in all, I estimated the RCS2319 was forming about 2100 solar masses per year.

-If you're interested in learning more, feel free to flip through my undergraduate [physics thesis](/honphysthesis.pdf).
+If you're interested in learning more, feel free to check out my undergraduate [physics thesis](/honphysthesis.pdf).

 <!--
 and presented it with a poster at the 2014 Canadian Undergraduate Physics Conference in Kingston, Ontario.